thi-ng/blog/2019/20190310-of-umbrellas-transducers-reactive-streams-pt3.md

 const kernel = [1, 2, 4];
 ```

-Now the “trick” is that if we compute the dot product of this kernel with a cell
+Now the "trick" is that if we compute the dot product of this kernel with a cell
 pattern from the current CA generation, the resulting number can be directly
-used as an index into our rule-specific lookup table to decide a cell’s fate in
+used as an index into our rule-specific lookup table to decide a cell's fate in
 the next generation.
 In other words, calculating `dot([1,2,4], bitpattern)`
 provides us with the decimal/numeric version of the given bit pattern, which is
 then used to obtain a 0 or 1 from the `rule`.